Remo Bianco: Works in Museums and Public Collections

-Remo Bianco Foundation
+Fondazione Remo Bianco

 The Remo Bianco Foundation (Fondazione Remo Bianco) is a cultural institution for the promotion of Remo Bianco's memory and works, created in Milan on 15 July 2011.
+Its aims are the study, preservation, and promotion of Remo Bianco and his work through the organization, conservation, and cataloging of archival materials, artworks, and any other documentary material useful for the study of his life and work.